 All of this is a result of your soap masturbation!

-So isn’t it worthwhile to invest a few bucks on the right lube?
+So, isn’t it worthwhile to invest a few bucks in the right lube?

 Cleaning with soap is an excellent habit.
 It can make your skin smooth.
 It can make you smell good.
 And it can keep harmful germs at bay.